-The list of EXR compression types Nuke uses are listed in our Nuke Online Help under the Appendix C: File Formats > Supported File Formats > EXR Compression section
+The list of EXR compression types Nuke uses are listed in the Nuke Documentation.

 If you're concerned with the network access to retrieve the full input image, using EXR data compressed with one of the above compressions might minimise the overall network access.
 However, this is dependant on the read/write speeds of the network storage system used, which may still show slowdowns when dealing with large resolutions.

 One way to counter any performance hit from reading files across the network is to use Nuke's Localization functionality to speed up file I/O in Nuke GUI sessions, and reduce network interactions.

 When Localization is enabled, Nuke will store a local cache of the images the script reads in.
 The files copied to create the local cache are read first from the network location as scanlines, but after that it uses the local versions, rather than the original network files, whilst you work on your script in the Nuke GUI.